 Dr. Serrador's research involved:

 - recruiting 13 healthy adult volunteers

 - asking them to sip ice-cold water through a straw, so that the liquid would hit their upper palate

 - monitoring blood flow in the brain using a transcranial Doppler test

 They found that the sensation of brain freeze appears to be caused by a dramatic and sudden increase in blood flow through the brain's anterior cerebral artery.
 As soon as the artery constricted, the brain-freeze pain sensation wore off.

-The scientists were able to trigger the artery's constriction by giving the volunteers warm water to drink (a good tip for getting rid of brain freeze).
+The scientists were able to trigger the artery's constriction by giving the volunteers warm water to drink.

 Serrador and team believe that local changes in brain blood flow may be causing other types of headaches.
 If this can be confirmed in further studies, new medications that prevent or reverse vasodilation (widening of the blood vessels) may help treat headaches.